AnupamMisra/Data-science-projects/Customer_churn/README.md

-Lost revenue if we do not prevent churn = Rs.9345000
+>Lost revenue if we do not prevent churn = Rs.9345000
-\n Assumed cost of losing a customer:5000
+>Assumed cost of losing a customer:5000
-Assumed cost of effort to prevent churn:1500
+>Assumed cost of effort to prevent churn:1500

-Percentage of customers predicted by 'Naive Bayes' who were going to churn: 88.2% Percentage of customers missed who were going to churn: 11.8% Revenue saved by preventing churn with our model as compared to no model = Rs.
+>Percentage of customers predicted by 'Naive Bayes' who were going to churn: 88.2%
+>Percentage of customers missed who were going to churn: 11.8%
+>Revenue saved by preventing churn with our model as compared to no model = Rs.
 191000

-Total expenditure for preventing churn on random 50.0% of customers:5283000 Extra cost to prevent churn within random 50.0% of the customers = Rs.608333 Our 'Naive Bayes' model saves us Rs.799333 on an average compared to a random selection of 50% customers
+>Total expenditure for preventing churn on random 50.0% of customers:5283000
+>Extra cost to prevent churn within random 50.0% of the customers = Rs.608333
+>Our 'Naive Bayes' model saves us Rs.799333 on an average compared to a random selection of 50% customers